BBP Phase Transition for an Extensive Number of Outliers: Large Signals

-This is an approximate formula for the outlier (i.e. signal) bulk, valid in the large $\theta$ limit.
+This formula approximates the outlier bulk, i.e., the signal part, and is valid in the large-$\vartheta$ limit.
 This expression, somewhat similar to the Marchenko-Pastur law, demonstrates that even in the large signal limit the noise term effectively broadens the distribution of signal eigenvalues.
 The accuracy of this approximation at large signal is demonstrated in Fig.\,\ref{fig:approx-spectrum}, where it is compared both to the exact solution from the fourth-order polynomial and to numerical simulations.